-Welcome to Seb Boyer’s Maths & Education blog !
+Welcome to Seb’s Maths & Education blog !

-I am a Maths teacher/tutor and free-lance data scientist, based in the South-East of England.
+I am a Maths & Stats Learning Developer and free-lance Data Analyst based in France.

 After reading Maths at university and graduating in Statistics, I started Maths tutoring in 1988 and teaching in 1994.
-I have since then taught in diverse contexts, including primary schools, gypsy camps and business schools.
+I have since then taught in diverse contexts, including primary schools, gypsy camps, business schools and universities.

-Although I cannot think of a period in my life when I was not teaching at all, I have also worked in different areas (customer satisfaction and management consultant, data analyst, professional musician, etc.) and various countries.
+Although I cannot think of a period in my life when I was not teaching at all, I have also worked in business for many years (customer satisfaction research director, consultant, data analyst, planning statistician, etc.) in various countries.
 This mix of academic and non-academic experience has greatly influenced my views on teaching and education.

-I hope this blog will be inspiring to Maths teachers, especially young teachers who get all sorts of advice from different and often conflicting sources.
-I hope this blog will provide them with a few sound shortcuts and priorities.
-I hope it will also prevent them from being lured by the latest fads — and old lies? — of the education world (as we all are at some stage in our career), and help them find their own truly modern Maths teaching style.
+I hope this blog will be inspiring to Maths Teachers and Learning Developers, especially those who start in the profession and get all sorts of advice from different (and often conflicting) sources.
+This blog might provide them with a few shortcuts and help them find their own Maths teaching style.

 This blog is structured in 4 categories:

-- Maths teaching: this is, as it were, a manual (in progress) for young Maths teachers, with plenty of advice on how to design, structure and plan effective lessons;
+- Maths teaching: this is, as it were, a manual (in progress) for young Maths teachers, with advice on how to design, structure and plan effective lessons;

 - Problem-solving: this focuses on problem-solving as a discipline with specific skills and includes my own teacher’s notes on past UKMT papers; useful for teachers who wish to understand more about the educational value of problem-solving in Maths;